BeardOverflow/msi-ec/docs/device_support_guide.md

 ## Reading the EC RAM mapped to system memory

 > [!CAUTION]
 > NOT RECOMMENDED!
 Use only if other methods do not work!
-Newer write to system memory.
+Never write to system memory.
 >
 > Reading random parts of the system memory can reveal your secrets, so check the dump before you post it to Github.